2022 Las Piñas local elections

 Local elections took place in Las Piñas on May 9, 2022, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, one representative, and the councilors, six of them in the two districts of the city.

 Background

-Incumbent Mayor Imelda Aguilar would seek for her third and final term.
-She is running against her opponents which are Antonio Abellar Jr., Luis "Louie" Casimiro, Aladin De Jesus, Ferdinand "Doc Ferds" Eusebio, former Councilor Benjamin Gonzales, former city police chief (Ret.)
+Mayor Imelda Aguilar ran for fourth non-consecutive, third consecutive term.
+She was challenged by Antonio Abellar Jr., Luis "Louie" Casimiro, Aladin De Jesus, Ferdinand "Doc Ferds" Eusebio, former Councilor Benjamin Gonzales, former city police chief (Ret.)
 PSSupt.
 Simnar Gran, Michael Maestrado, and Emerito "Rey" Rivera.

-Incumbent Vice Mayor April Aguilar-Nery would seek for her second term.
-She is challenging Edilberto "Ed" Angeles, Jerry Delos Reyes, and Antonio Luna.
+Vice Mayor April Aguilar-Nery ran for re-election for her second term.
+She was challenged by Edilberto "Ed" Angeles, Jerry Delos Reyes, and Antonio "Tony" Luna.

-Incumbent Rep. Camille Villar, was seeking for her second term.
-She is facing Felipe Garduque II, and Atty.
+Rep. Camille Villar ran for re-election for her second term.
+She faced candidates Felipe Garduque II, and Atty.
 Luisito "Louie" Redoble.